owein-thuillier/DEMs-dataset/README.md

 [1] GEBCO Bathymetric Compilation Group, 2022.
 The GEBCO 2022 grid - a continuous terrain model of the global oceans and land. doi:10.5285/e0f0bb80-ab44-2739-e053-6c86abc0289c.

 [2] He, L., Ren, X., Gao, Q., Zhao, X., Yao, B., Chao, Y., 2017.
 The connected-component labeling problem: A review of state-of-the-art algorithms.
 Pattern Recognition 70, 25–43. doi:10.1016/j.patcog.2017.04.018.

+## License

+This project is under MIT license.
+Please see the [LICENSE](LICENSE) file for more information.